-- .1 The following provisions shall apply to vessels of glassfibre reinforced plastic that are inspected individually during construction. - .2 It is presupposed that the manufacturer follows the instructions given by the manufacturers of the raw materials for use of the different products that are used for the construction of vessels of glassfibre reinforced polyester.

-.3 GRP vessels shall be constructed in a workshop approved either by a recognised organisation or by the Danish Maritime Authority.

-2 Casting spaces

-- .1 Casting spaces shall be draught-free so that an even temperature may be maintained during the casting process.6 - .2 The air temperature in the casting space may not be below 18°C, and the temperature during the casting process may not vary by more than 6°C. The relative atmospheric humidity may not exceed 80% and may not be below 40%.
-It shall be possible to keep the atmospheric humidity independent of the outside humidity and temperature. - .3 The casting space shall be insulated or built so that the inside temperature is not affected significantly by the outside temperature or by the sun. - .4 Windows exposed to direct sunlight shall be painted or screened. - .5 Casting spaces shall be dust and watertight. - .6 Casting spaces shall be clean and free of dust. - .7 Casting spaces shall be well lit and arranged so that light reaches the casting moulds that are being used.
+- 1 General - .1 The following provisions shall apply to vessels of glassfibre reinforced plastic that are inspected individually during construction. - .2 It is presupposed that the manufacturer follows the instructions given by the manufacturers of the raw materials for use of the different products that are used for the construction of vessels of glassfibre reinforced polyester. - .3 GRP vessels shall be constructed in a workshop approved either by a recognised organisation or by the Danish Maritime Authority. - 2 Casting spaces - .1 Casting spaces shall be draught-free so that an even temperature can be maintained during the casting process.6 - .2 The air temperature in the casting space shall not be below 18°C, and the temperature during the casting process shall not vary by more than 6°C. The relative atmospheric humidity shall not exceed 80% and shall not be below 40%.
+It shall be possible to keep the atmospheric humidity independent of the outside humidity and temperature.

+Temperatures and relative humidity shall be registered regularly, recorded and kept for at least five years.
+The recording shall take place by means of at least one thermohydrographer for each 1500 m^2 where laminating work is carried out.
+It shall be located in as neutral a position as possible in the space.

-- .1 It shall be documented that gel coats, polyester, glassfibre reinforcements, cores, binders and top coats are approved for the given use. - .2 Polyester materials may not be stored for too long so that their properties are affected. - .3 Polyester may only be mixed with additives that are required for necessary thixotropy. - .4 A hardener and an accelerator system suitable for the given polyester, the casting times and the given temperatures shall be used. - .5 Plywood that is cast in shall be of a water-resistant type.
+- .3 The casting space shall be insulated or built so that the inside temperature is not affected significantly by the outside temperature or by the sun. - .4 Windows exposed to direct sunlight shall be painted or screened. - .5 Casting spaces shall be dust and watertight. - .6 Casting spaces shall be clean and free of dust. - .7 Casting spaces shall be well lit and arranged so that light reaches the casting moulds that are being used. - 3 Materials - .1 It shall be documented that gel coats, polyester, glassfibre reinforcements, cores, binders and top coats are approved for the given use. - .2 Polyester materials shall not be stored for too long so that their properties are affected. - .3 Polyester shall only be mixed with additives that are required for necessary thixotropy. - .4 A hardener and an accelerator system suitable for the given polyester, the casting times and the given temperatures shall be used. - .5 Plywood that is cast in shall be of a water-resistant type.